gurmeet36k/Gurmeet/labguidestorage.md

-# Excercise 1: Introduction to Azure Portal
+# Excercise 1: Introduction to Azure Portal<br/>

 **Excercise 1.1: Sign Up for pre configured environment**<br/>

-In this exercise, you will create a source environment.
+In this exercise, you will create a source environment.<br/>

 1.**Navigate** to bitly link which was provided by instructor and register by providing all required information and **click** on **SUBMIT button**.<br/>